preseto/block-context/readme.md

 ## Install

-- Search for "Widget Context" under "Plugins → Add New" in your WordPress dashboard.
+- Search for "Block Context" under "Plugins → Add New" in your WordPress dashboard.

 - Install as a [Composer](https://packagist.org/packages/preseto/block-context) dependency: